 Possible health benefits of consuming watercress

-Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many adverse health conditions.
-Many studies have suggested that increasing consumption of plant foods like watercress decreases the risk of obesity, diabetes, heart disease and overall mortality while promoting a healthy complexion, increased energy, and overall lower weight.
+Consuming fruits and vegetables of all kinds is associated with a reduced risk of a number of adverse health conditions.
+Many studies have suggested that increasing consumption of plant foods, like watercress, decreases the risk of obesity, diabetes, heart disease, and overall mortality while promoting a healthy complexion, increased energy, and overall lower weight.

 Cancer prevention and treatment